Malaysian National Curriculum – Primary

 Our Amazing Learning philosophy ensures students truly get the best of both Malaysian and global educational approaches, with an engaging learning environment that emphasises their responsibility to acquire knowledge for themselves and not just memorise facts for exams.
 This trains students to be curious and self-motivated learners while still at Primary level, laying the groundwork for further success in Secondary and beyond.

-While the academic priority is to prepare students for the UPSR examination, our overriding goal is always to nurture the whole child.
-As such, in addition to exam subjects students also study a wide range of non-UPSR examined subjects in order to broaden their understanding of themselves and of the world around them.
+While the academic priority is to prepare students academically, our overriding goal is always to nurture the whole child.
+As such, in addition to Primary 6 state-level exam subjects, students also study a wide range of non-state-level examined subjects in order to broaden their understanding of themselves and of the world around them.

 - English Language